 Optional Excursion - The Louvre & Tuileries Garden

 On this panoramic sightseeing tour, move past the Eiffel Tower, Notre-Dame, Louvre, Place de la Concorde and much more.
 This afternoon, consider joining our optional excursion to the iconic Louvre Museum and the extravagant Tuileries Garden.
 Considered one of the world’s largest (and most visited) art museums, the Louvre holds famous, familiar pieces such as the Mona Lisa and Liberty Leading the People.
-After the tour, feel free to explore on your own—your all-day ticket allows you to reenter the museum at any time during the day.

 Must be booked 20 days before departure